Please scroll on the PDF below to view the entire document!

 Role of PCN Dietitian

 The PCN Dietitian is a member of the healthcare team who works with GP practices within the PCN.
+The dietitian service is available for all 12 practices in the BHR PCN for adults aged 18 and over.
 Our PCN’s focus areas are Diabetes and Obesity.

 Diabetes